johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2016-06-27: Fixed the progres indicator LED so it cycles from left to right and so it leaves the light blue on success so you can tell at a glance that the Pi is still running the code.

 2016-06-20: Reader John McCabe submitted a patch to fix an issue where events with empty descriptions were causing an error.
 If the app encounters an event without a summary, it sets the output to `No Title`.

 2016-06-18: Reader John McCabe submitted a patch to update the code so it takes into account the local timezone when working with dates/times.
 In my original code, I hardcoded my time zone into UTC conversions and intended to document this so others could update it to match their current timezone.
 John implemented a better solution, using some Python Date/Time utilities to properly reflect current time zone into calculations.